 Burial and crematory lots are 100% exempt.
 Or.
 Rev. Stat. § 97.675.

 Claims for Negligence or Tortious Conduct

-Personal bodily injury claims are exempt up to $10,000.
-Debtor may also exempt compensation for loss of future earnings if it is reasonably necessary for support.
+Personal bodily injury claims are exempt up to $10,000, along with compensation for loss of future earnings reasonably necessary for support.
 Or.
 Rev. Stat. § 18.345(1)(j).

 Crime Victims’ Compensation

 All crime victims’ compensation is 100% exempt.
 Or.
 Rev. Stat. § 18.345, 147.325.

 All fraternal benefit society benefits are 100% exempt.
 Or.
 Rev. Stat. § 748.207.

 Health Savings Accounts and Medical Savings Accounts

 Funds or distributions from a health savings or medical savings account are exempt.
 Or.
 Rev. Stat. § 18.345(1)(o).